Let's start with a question: are we all created equal?

 The idea that some cannot achieve a high level of success almost regardless of how hard they try is denied by many.
 Yet studies show that this is very true.
 I'm not going to use footnotes since Wikipedia has already done that for us.
 Back on topic, studies show that IQ is the best predictor of future performance.
 Now this doesn't mean that IQ is a good indicator of future success, it just means it beats all the others.
 So before the smart ones start wearing a grin, remember that there is no substitute for hard work.
 Or is there?

-Contrary to what most others may believe, I think there is a very good substitute for hard work, and I think that is high IQ (work is still needed, just not hard work).
+hard work).
 High IQ babies look at a novel object and get bored with a few glances, while average babies will be intrigued for much longer.
 Years later, the high IQ babies become schoolchildren and are bored with their lessons, their teachers, and probably their classmates as well.
-They'll think "d'oh, Mrs. Campbell is teaching that again for the 14th time" and begin daydreaming, doodling -- whatever relieves them of their boredom.
-If kept in such a stultifying environment, these minds will not attain their true potential.
-They will still do better on average than their peers but the point is that they do not reach their potential.
+They'll think "d'oh, Mrs. Campbell is teaching

 We want to nuture our bright minds, since it is known that a well-educated people fare better economically and hence we invest in education.
 So what's the best way to invest though?
 I think having a good gifted education program is essential to investing this money properly.
 Now, the main point coming from people that oppose gifted education is that it segregates the children, and violates the widely accepted clause of "all men are born equal."
 After all, why should these gifted children receive more resources (like better teachers) and therefore more investment money?
 This is where we go back to the question posed at the beginning of this post.
-Simply, we are not created equal when it comes to intelligence!
+Simply, we are

 Here's a hastily thought-up analogy: